chanduo5/Linux_for_DevOps/README.md

  ## Linux is a family of open-source Unix-like operating systems based on the Linux kernel.
 It is typically packaged in a form known as a Linux distribution for both desktop and server use.
 Some of the popular distributions include Ubuntu, Fedora, CentOS, and Debian. ##

+Kernel: The core of the Linux operating system, responsible for managing the system's hardware and resources.
+It provides basic services for all other parts of the operating system.